TrevorsDev/Social-Network/README.md

 ## Video Demo

-  [View this link ](img-vid/Social-Media-App.mp4) to watch a walk through demonstration of the working project.
+  View this link to watch a walk through demonstration of the working project: https://www.youtube.com/watch?v=hTbO_XoDPsA

 ## License
 this project is licensed under the MIT.